← Illusions in the Boardroom

 A CTO commissions an AI reconciliation of strategy documents, architecture models, and code, and receives a calm, precise enumeration of contradictions the organisation had been absorbing socially for years.
 The CEO’s response is to suppress the output.

-The CTO is supportive.
-The experiment is sanctioned.
-A small team feeds the assistant the relevant artefacts: the annual strategy deck, the technology vision document, the architecture reference model (last updated fourteen months ago), the current service catalogue, and read access to the primary code repositories.
+The CTO is supportive, and a small team feeds the assistant the annual strategy deck, the technology vision document, the architecture reference model last updated fourteen months ago, the service catalogue, and read access to the primary repositories.
+The assistant produces a twelve-page synthesis that is calm, precise, and specific.

 It notes that the strategy deck identifies “digital self-service for enterprise customers” as a top-three priority, but that only two of forty-seven services have any self-service provisioning logic, and both are experimental prototypes with no production traffic.
-It observes that the architecture reference model describes eight distinct areas of business responsibility, each meant to own its own data, but that the actual system follows a different structure: one organised around legacy databases rather than business domains.
-It identifies fourteen services that share a single database, contradicting the reference model's assertion of independent ownership.
+It observes that the reference model describes eight distinct areas of business responsibility, each meant to own its data, while the actual system is organised around legacy databases rather than business domains, with fourteen services sharing a single database.
+Rather than editorialising, it reads what the organisation claims alongside what the code shows and lists the contradictions.

 ...